SAF Guard

 The Guard also performs activities falling within the remit of the Military Police and tasks of providing logistic support to the Ministry of Defence and Serbian Armed Forces.

-The Serbian Armed Forces Guard Commander is Colonel Željko Furundžić.
+The Serbian Armed Forces Guard Commander is Brigadier General Željko Furundžić.

 Tasks of the Guard